michimussato/OpenStudioLandscapes/README.md

 YOU only!
 Exactly!

+This is not another Pipeline Tool.
+It is a tool to build a structured foundation for any Pipeline Tool you might decide to use at some point in your studio.

 An open source toolkit - a declarative build system - to easily create reproducible production environments based on your studio (even down to per production) needs: